RyanSquared/fusionscript/README.md

 # FusionScript [![Build Status](https://travis-ci.org/ChickenNuggers/FusionScript.svg?branch=master)](https://travis-ci.org/ChickenNuggers/FusionScript)
 The programming language of ultimate dankliness

-**Warning:** This project is not yet released and possibly has many bugs.
+**Warning:** This project is very recently released and possibly has many bugs.
 If your code does not compile, it is *very* likely a problem in the compiler instead of your code.
 Please feel free to add an issue if any errors arise that you believe were caused by the compiler.

 ## Commands

-As of 01-12-2016, no commands have any command line flags.

 ### `fusion-ast`: Compile a file into an abstract syntax tree (AST).